 Engineered Wood Fiber Calculator

-How Much Engineered Wood Fiber Should I Order?
+How Much Engineered Wood Fiber Do I Need?

 Engineered wood fiber is sold by the cubic yard.
-Most professionals suggest a minimum depth of 9″-12″.
-Wood fiber tends to settle about 3″ under normal wear and weather conditions.
+Most professionals suggest a minimum depth of 9 to 12 inches because wood fiber tends to settle about 3 inches with normal wear and weather conditions.
+To learn how much wood fiber you need for your project, apply the wood mulch formula below by using the dimensions of your playground.

 About Engineered Wood Fiber

-At Totturf, we produce kid-friendly engineered wood fiber options.
+At Robertson Recreational Surfaces, we produce kid-friendly engineered wood fiber options.
 Click to view our list of products!

 Try Our Surface Selector Tool